horheee0/Exam/README.md

 ---

 ## Objectives
-1. To develop a machine rental system where users can book machinery online without the hassle of going physically to the site.
+1. To develop a machine rental system where users can book machinery online without the hassle of going physically    .
 2. To practice CRUD (Create, Read, Update, Delete) operations for managing machinery efficiently.
 3. To apply web technologies such as **HTML**, **CSS**, **JavaScript**, **PHP**, and **Laravel** in system development.